 “That being said, it is a tough job and is more than just a 9 to 5.
 Although it hasn’t happened to me in my current role, there have been times where I’ve been needed out of hours on a regular basis.
 You can become the ‘go to’ person for everything because your colleagues maybe don’t understand that the level of work involved in being an EA is most definitely a full-time job!”

-So, what does a 9 to 5 look like at HRC?
+a 9 to 5 look like at HRC?

 “I do so many things, I don’t know where to start!
 There’s no such thing as a typical day but I do start by checking up on emails – sometimes just one email can throw your whole day out if you need to act on it urgently.